 Last Updated on

-For positive psychology, VIA defines wisdom and knowledge as “the cognitive strength that entail the acquisition and use of knowledge” (VIA Institution on Character, 2015).
-Wisdom covers all 5 strengths dealing with cognitive functions such as creativity, curiosity, judgment, love of learning, and perspective.
+In positive psychology, VIA defines wisdom as “the cognitive strength that entails the acquisition and use of knowledge” (VIA Institution on Character, 2015).
+Wisdom entails five strengths of cognitive functions: creativity, curiosity, judgment, love of learning, and perspective.

 This article contains: